mhira-project/documentation/docs/4-installation-guide/2-installing-mhira.md

 * Docker installation instruction can be found [here](https://docs.docker.com/get-docker/)

-* We strongly recommend executing the post-installation steps e.g., adding your user to a docker group.
+* We strongly recommend executing the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) e.g., adding your user to a docker group and setting docker to re-start automatically.

 ### Docker-compose